 - If you cannot see the entrance from your work area, use mirrors to allow you to see when someone enters the kitchen.

 - Keep your stove clean and rotate among the burners (using the same burner all the time represents ‘limitedness’ in the way you think and live).

 - Locate the trash bin out of sight and definitely not in the wealth corner (south east or back left according to various traditions).

 - Place symbols of abundance in the wealth corner, like green and purple grapes, nine round oranges, or fresh flowers.

-A sensible attitude to Feng Shui
+A sensible attitude to Feng Shui and wealth

-Feng shui, if you believe in it, is an enabler.
+Feng shui, even if you believe in it, is merely an enabler.
 The best analogy I can think of is the proverbial supportive wife behind the successful husband.
 The wife enables him to focus on his work and succeed, but he won’t become rich just sitting at home staring at his wife all day.

 With that in mind, I hope that these feng shui tips create an environment of abundance in your home and mind, and bring you success and wealth.